-We were incorporated in the State of Delaware on February 5, 2014 and are a leading podcast platform and publisher that makes our content available to audiences via all podcasting distribution platforms, including our website ([www.podcastone.com](http://www.podcastone.com)), our PodcastOne app, Apple Podcasts, Spotify, Amazon Music and more.
-We were recently ranked #14 on the list of Top Podcast Publishers by the podcast metric company Podtrac.
+We were incorporated in the State of Delaware on February 5, 2014 and are a leading podcast platform and publisher that makes our content available to audiences via all podcasting distribution platforms, including our website (www.podcastone.com), our PodcastOne app, Apple Podcasts, Spotify, Amazon Music and more.
+We were recently ranked #10 on the list of Top Podcast Publishers by the podcast metric company Podtrac.

-We are currently a wholly owned subsidiary of LiveOne, a Nasdaq listed company, and will be a majority owned subsidiary of LiveOne and a standalone publicly traded company after the completion of the anticipated spin-out of our Company as a separate publicly trading company.
+After the completion of the spin-out of our Company from LiveOne, we became a standalone publicly traded company trading on The NASDAQ Capital Market.
+We remain a majority owned subsidiary of LiveOne, a Nasdaq listed company.
 We intend to mitigate risk by acquiring multiple assets over time and across a broad spectrum of podcast related media and companies.
 We intend to develop these assets to provide returns via organic growth, revenue production, out-licensing, sale or spin out.